Belinda Carlisle: 2021–present: Musical comeback

 In May 2021, it was announced that the Go-Go's would be inducted into the Rock and Roll Hall of Fame.
 The band performed "Vacation", "Our Lips Are Sealed", and "We Got the Beat" during the induction ceremony.
 Her ex-bandmate from the Germs, Pat Smear was also inducted on a same day as a member of Foo Fighters.

 The band confirmed plans for a 2022 UK tour with Billy Idol that was supposed to start in June 2022 but was later scrapped due to Idol's health and the Go-Go's other commitments.
 The band was forced to postpone a short West Coast tour scheduled for the first week of January 2022 due to a COVID-19 case involving someone on the tour, saying that rescheduled dates for the shows would be announced.
-However, in 2023, Carlisle declared that the group had disbanded.
+However, in 2023, Carlisle declared that the group had disbanded, though they reunited for several concerts in 2025.

 On March 16, 2023, Carlisle released "Big Big Love", the first single from Kismet, a five track EP, penned by Diane Warren.
 The EP, released May 17, 2023, marks her first release of English-language pop music in twenty-seven years.
 It charted in several countries, marking a return to the charts for Carlisle.
-She also announced her intention to follow up on the release with a new English-language studio album, produced by Gabe Lopez.
+She also announced her intention to follow up on the release with a new English-language album, produced by Gabe Lopez.
 In February 2024, Carlisle and the Go-Go's were inducted into the California Hall of Fame by the Governor of California, Gavin Newsom and his wife, First Partner Jennifer Siebel Newsom.

-Carlisle released her ninth studio album, Once Upon a Time in California, on August 29, 2025.
+Carlisle released her ninth album, Once Upon a Time in California, on August 29, 2025.
 The album was preceded by the first single, "The Air That I Breathe", on June 6, 2025.